 Do they offer to send you a check for buying equipment or getting setup?
 This is a common element to this scam and in general we do not require our newly hired employees to purchase their own equipment.

-When in doubt, contact the InVision Support team before you share any personal information with the recruiter who has contacted you or before applying and we can help you verify that you're not being targeted with a scam.
+When in doubt, contact InVision Support before sharing any personal information with the recruiter who has contacted you or before applying and we can help you verify that you're not being targeted with a scam.

-What do I do if I already gave a scammer my personal information or cashed their check?
+Responding if you've given a scammer personal information or cashed their check?

 If you've given the scammer any sensitive details such as your social security number, bank account numbers, or other details commonly found on a W4 then you are at risk for identity theft.
 You should review advice from a trusted resource such as https://www.identitytheft.gov/ and you should contact your bank immediately to ensure that your accounts are protected.